 Phoebe Locke is the pseudonym of full-time writer Nicci Cloke.
 She previously worked at the Faber Academy, and hosted London literary salon Speakeasy.
-She lives and writes in London.THE TALL MAN is Phoebe Locke's debut thriller and will be published in summer 2018.
+She lives and writes in Cambridgeshire.THE TALL MAN is Phoebe Locke's debut thriller and was published in summer 2018.

 Stephen Lloyd Jones

 Stephen Lloyd Jones's debut novel, The String Diaries, was a BBC Radio 2 Book Club selection, a Kindle Editor's Pick, and was translated into nine languages.
 The Disciple is his third novel, and his previous books have been optioned for television.
 Aside from his family, Stephen's passions are strong coffee, telling stories and spending time in the mountains.
 He lives with his wife and three young sons.

 Dominic Littlewood spent 15 years in car sales and made his first TV appearance on Channel 4's Faking It, where he taught a vicar how to be a second-hand car dealer in just one month.
 He has presented BBC 2's Wrong Car Right Car, BBC1's To Buy or Not to Buy and BBC2's How I Made My Property Fortune.
 In 2006 he began presenting Don't Get Done, Get Dom, in which he resolves consumer and bureaucratic nightmares.
 Dominic is also a reporter on The One Show, contributes to Top Gear magazine, and has written pieces for the motoring section of the Daily Telegraph.
 Most recently he competed on BB1's Strictly Come Dancing.